-POLICY RECOMMENDATION: Establish a Working Group on the Operational Challenges of Adaptation and Mitigation
+RECOMMENDATIONS: Establish a Working Group on the Operational Challenges of 'Adaptation Gaps' 56

-To ensure allies' adaptation and mitigation efforts do not impact future operations negatively, NATO can capitalise on the current awareness among the allies of the effects of climate change on security to establish a working group to discuss and identify how adaptation and mitigation measures may pose operational challenges in the medium and long term.and the Security Impact Assessment is a good opportunity to discuss this issue.
-Council.
+To ensure allies' adaptation and mitigation efforts do not impact future operations negatively, NATO can capitalise on the current awareness among the allies of the effects of climate change on security to establish a working group to discuss and identify how adaptation and mitigation measures may pose operational challenges in the medium and long terms, and explore possibilities of coordinating the various decarbonization and adaptation measures that members can apply.
+The working group members should be representatives from both states that are less and well advanced in implementing the climate security agenda to situate the findings in real time and within current political and economic circumstances.
+This work could be facilitated by CCASCOE.
+The working group should aim to deliver a report to the Secretary General outlining its findings.